 “My connection with home-grown food and farmer’s markets is lifelong; my grandfather was a farmer, and I used to be his helper at the markets when I was a kid.
 In middle and high school, I studied French, and became curious about cooking so I could attempt to make some of the foods we were learning about in class.
 A few years later, armed with my French degree from Michigan State, I spent a year teaching in Toulouse, France, where my love of cooking blossomed.

-After college, I spent a decade playing in various Detroit rock bands before “retiring” and shifting my creative energies towards food writing and cooking.
+After returning from Toulouse, I spent a decade playing in various Detroit rock bands before “retiring” and shifting my creative energies towards food writing and cooking.
 In many ways, the artisan food movement has several parallels with the music scene in its vibrance, creativity, and tight-knit community, so I feel right at home!

-For both of us, coming “home” to Detroit was a wise move.
-We discovered how easily exceptional ingredients can be found here.
-In fact, Michigan is one of the nation’s largest food hubs for fruits, including berries and tree fruits.
-We also loved the idea of using local ingredients to help transform Michigan’s once-faltering economy.
-We’re committed to helping our city and our farming partners, and we knew that Beau Bien’s success would accomplish both.
-Even though Beau Bien is a smaller company, our impact is still significant.
+For me, locating in Detroit post-college was a wise move.
+I discovered how easily exceptional ingredients can be found here; in fact, Michigan is one of the nation’s largest producers of berries and tree fruits.
+I also loved the idea of using local ingredients to help transform Michigan’s once-faltering economy.
+I’m committed to supporting our city and our farming partners, and I know that Beau Bien’s success can help accomplish both.”

-Very quickly, Beau Bien Fine Foods has become a steady presence at Detroit’s Eastern Market and at better grocers, boutiques, cafés and wine shops throughout the metro area.
-We’ve migrated our enameled cast iron and copper pots to the Detroit Symphony Orchestra kitchen.
-We’ve enjoyed delighting palates, and are happy to welcome our many returning customers and meet new faces in stores and at the markets.
+Beau Bien Fine Foods can now be found at better grocers, boutiques, cafés and wine shops throughout the state.
+We’ve enjoyed delighting palates, and are happy to welcome our many returning customers and meet new faces at our Eastern Market tasting room.
 We’re proud of our work and we look forward to adding our beautifully well-made recipes to your table.

 Where is your store?